fjmedinaaguayo/ClonOr_cpp/README.md

 # ClonOr_cpp

 Clonal Origin program with multiple AIS for faster inference of homologous recombination in bacteria.
+This work is based on previous work: https://github.com/xavierdidelot/ClonalOrigin.

 HOW TO RUN IN XCODE USING CPP FILES ONLY